 Before wrapping up the round, take about five minutes to re-examine what you’ve designed.
 Does it meet the objectives you laid out with the interviewer at the beginning of the session?
 It is okay to change some components at this stage if you think it will improve the system, but you must explain to the interviewer what you are doing and why.

 Apply this framework to practice questions like those we’ve provided above.
 Use it on different types of questions in a variety of subjects, so that you learn how to adapt it to different situations and respond to unpredictable questions on the fly.

 The first step is always to practice by yourself, as we touched on above.
 Once you’ve got the framework down, start interviewing yourself out loud as you practice.
 Play both the role of the interviewer and the candidate, asking and answering questions.
 This will help you develop your communication skills and your process for breaking down problems.

-Once you've done some individual practice, we would also strongly recommend that you practice solving system design questions with a peer interviewing you.
+Once you've done some individual practice, we recommend that you practice solving system design questions with someone interviewing you.

 A great place to start is to practice with friends or family if you can.
 This can help you get some preliminary feedback on your approach, which will be especially helpful if your partner is familiar with system design interviews.

 Finally, you should also try to practice system design mock interviews with expert ex-interviewers, as they’ll be able to give you much more accurate feedback than friends and peers.